 Pedestrians who are injured by negligent motorists are quite often responsible for paying numerous medical bills.
 Injured pedestrians may also require medical care in the future, and these individuals may see their opportunities regarding daily living diminished.

 If you are an injured pedestrian, you should contact an Austin pedestrian accident attorney today to make sure that you protect your legal rights and obtain the financial compensation that will help you pay for your medical bills and treatment expenses.

 Drivers and other users of streets and highways must adhere to traffic laws and use reasonable care while operating vehicles on the road.
 Unsuspecting pedestrians are extremely vulnerable when motorists fail to abide by these basic traffic laws.
 A driver who fails to use reasonable care can cause serious injuries to a pedestrian.

-Pedestrians are also responsible for exercising reasonable care when walking on or near a street.
-If a pedestrian suffers injury during an accident after using a crosswalk but not waiting for the right way, a court may rule that the pedestrian was contributorily negligent for his or her injuries.
+Pedestrians are also responsible for exercising reasonable care when walking on a sidewalk near a street.
+If a pedestrian suffers injury during an accident after using a crosswalk but not waiting for the right of way, a court may rule that the pedestrian was contributorily negligent for his or her injuries.

-Pedestrians hold the right-of-way at crosswalks and when there is no traffic control for crossing, or if the pedestrian and driver meet in an alley, building entrance, driveway, or private road simultaneously.
+Pedestrians hold the right-of-way at designated crossings and when there is no traffic control for crossing, or if the pedestrian and driver meet in an alley, building entrance, driveway, or private road simultaneously.
 Drivers in Texas should behave as an ordinary, reasonable person when yielding to pedestrians.

 The State of Texas adopted comparative negligence to quantify the degree of fault in pedestrian accident cases.
 The court will determine the degree to which each party is liable for the accident by assigning a percentage of the fault-based on each party’s contribution to the pedestrian accident.